finnfiddle/potion/README.md

 ## Shapes/Elements

 Number Picture provides several shape primitives for constructing visualizations.
-They all render SVG elements and come animation-ready which cover in the [Animation](#animation) section.
+They all render SVG elements and come animation-ready.
 The prop names are designed to be as similar to the API of D3 so if you know how to use D3 you will know how to use the components.

-> **Inportant:** every single prop for Shapes/Elements can either be passed a constant value, a variable, or a function that takes one argument - an object containing the props for the component - and returns the desired value.
+> **Important:** every single prop for Shapes/Elements can either be passed a constant value, a variable, or a function that takes one argument - an object containing the props for the component - and returns the desired value.
 This becomes useful when we want to do animations and set values according to sibling items in collections.

-#### For example
+#### For example:

 ```javascript
 <Circle